KZarzour/Multithreaded-Statistics-Client-Server-Application/README.md

 # Multithreaded-Statistics-Client-Server-Application
-Java Multithreaded Statistics Client Server Application project for EECE 351 Computing Networks and Services Course The application offers some statistical functions: average, median, mode, min/max etc.
+Java Multithreaded Statistics Client Server Application project for EECE 351, Computing Networks and Services course.
+The application offers some statistical functions: average, median, mode, min/max etc.

 There are 2 files on for the Client and one for the Server: